mjsherwood76-dev/Valhallan_Proposal/README.md

 # Valhallan Website Mockup

-This is a redesigned mockup for the Valhallan.com website featuring a parent-focused navigation structure and modern, sales-oriented content.
+This is a redesigned mockup for the Valhallan.com website featuring a parent-focused navigation structure and sales-oriented content.

 ## Features